GatoGraphQL/GatoGraphQL/layers/GatoGraphQLForWP/plugins/gato-graphql/docs/recipes/intro/en.md

 - Interact with cloud services
 - Convert the data from a 3rd-party API into the required format
 - Translate content in the site
-- Update thousands of posts with a single action and no PHP code
+- Update thousands of posts with a single action
 - Insert or remove Gutenberg blocks in bulk
 - Validate that a new post contains a mandatory block
 - And much more...